pascalit0/devops-tasks/README.md

 1. Terraform: Direct AWS API Gateway connection to a S3 bucket in order to place a xls file:
 All other actions had been done already using lamdbas in between, so I had to refactor the existing terraform code.
 2. Refactoring of all UnitTests for having a uniform naming convention, structure and test scenarios
-3. Implement an abstraction layer for the keycloak api that serves our project needs
-4. Reverse engineering in a Liferay project to use existing internal services for content parsing/import
+3. Reverse engineering in a Liferay project to use existing internal services for content parsing/import

 ### Personal meaning of DevOps